Download and print as a PDF (1MB pdf)

 Disclaimer

-This leaflet is intended for patients receiving care in Brighton & Hove or Haywards Heath.
+This information is intended for patients receiving care in Brighton & Hove, Haywards Heath, Worthing and Chichester.

-The information in this leaflet is for guidance purposes only and is in no way intended to replace professional clinical advice by a qualified practitioner.
+The information in this booklet is for guidance purposes only and is in no way intended to replace professional clinical advice by a qualified practitioner.